sussyahhblud/emulator/README.md

-emulator that runs in one html file
+emulator that runs in only one singular file (.html) this means there is no other files except the emulator.html